-In 2021, the commercial rental rate for 1224 W Loyola Ave is $20 per square foot.
+In 2022, the commercial rental rate for 1224 W Loyola Ave is $20 per square foot.
 If you have the means to do so, please sponsor a square foot of Roman Susan's storefront space for the next year.
 Whether it is $20 or 20¢ any amount will let us know you believe in what we do.
-Online donation options include Facebook, Patreon, and PayPal – or write to us at firstname.lastname@example.org for offline options.
+Online donation options include Facebook, Patreon, PayPal, or Venmo – or write to us at firstname.lastname@example.org for offline options.

 You can support us and help the organization grow without money by giving us your honest feedback via romansusan.org/our-ongoing-work.
 Thank you!

 RS has been organized and run with significant help from family, friends, neighborhood volunteers, and participating artists.
 In our first nine years, together we have completed 150 art projects, showcasing the work of 1,000+ artists.
 In 2016, Roman Susan incorporated as a nonprofit organization, receiving 501(c)3 tax-exempt status as a public charity.
 Roman Susan Art Foundation NFP will continue to operate as an artist-run organization, drawing our Board of Directors exclusively from individuals who have previously completed projects at the art space.
 The directors for the organization in 2021 will be Joanna Furnans, Ruth Hodgins, Siobhan Leonard, Joelle Mercedes, Juan Molina Hernández, José Santiago Pérez, and Tracy Taylor.
 Madhuri Shukla, Polly Yates, and Gwyneth Zeleny Anderson are past directors.
 Kristin Abhalter is the founder and the Executive Director of Roman Susan.
 Nathan Smith is the Managing Director.